The Three Best Ways to Use Ginger

 Also read: How to Grow Ginger at Home

-Fresh in your recipes
+2. Fresh ginger in your dishes

-It can be added to foods like:
+Overall, you can add it to foods like:

 - Fish and seafood